Ouranosinc/pavics-sdi/docs/source/index.rst

 -----------------------
 We plan to build extensive documentation for PAVICS.
 We're just getting started, but please provide your comments on our `issue tracker`_.

-* :doc:`Tutorials </tutorials/index>` provides step by step instruction on how to use PAVICS.
+* :doc:`Tutorials </notebooks/index>` provides step by step instruction on how to use PAVICS using Jupyter notebooks.
 Start here to get a feeling of what can be done.

 * :doc:`Developer Documentation </dev/index>` explains how to install and configure the various components and run system tests.